-- II.
-EXPECTED OUTCOMES.
-The expected outcomes of this Detention Standard are: - 1.
-All staff will be trained in the proper care and handling of keys and locks. - 2.
-Keys will be controlled and accounted for. - 3.
-Locks and locking devices will be continually inspected, maintained, and inventoried. - 4.
-Employees will store their firearms in secure gun lockers before entering the facility.
+- 1. All staff shall be trained in the proper care and handling of keys and locks. - 2.
+Keys shall be accounted for and controlled. - 3.
+Locks and locking devices shall be continually inspected, maintained and inventoried. - 4.
+All firearms shall be stored in secure gun lockers before their carriers enter the facility.

 III.
+Standards Affected

-DIRECTIVES AFFECTED.
-This Detention Standard replaces Key and Lock Control dated 9/20/2000.
+This detention standard replaces "Key and Lock Control" dated 12/2/2008.

 IV.
-REFERENCES
+References

-American Correctional Association 4th Edition Standards for Adult Local Detention Facilities: 4-ALDF-2D-01, 7B-10.
+American Correctional Association, Performance-based Standards for Adult Local Detention Facilities, 4th Edition: 4-ALDF-2D-01, 7B-10.

-V. EXPECTED PRACTICES
+V. Expected Practices